Hyde Park Barracks, Sydney: The Mint

 On the departure of the Mint a series of government departments sought office space in the buildings.
-Similar to the Barracks next door, with no security of tenure there was little incentive to maintain the buildings and, instead fibro buildings filled all available spaces to meet the requirements of the Family Endowment Department (1927-1940), State Headquarters of National Emergency Service (1940-1950s), Housing Commission of NSW (mid 1940s) and the Land Tax Office (mid 1940s).
+Similar to the Barracks next door, with no security of tenure there was little incentive to maintain the buildings and, instead fibro buildings filled all available spaces to meet the requirements of the Family Endowment Department (1927–1940), State Headquarters of National Emergency Service (1940–1950s), Housing Commission of NSW (mid 1940s) and the Land Tax Office (mid 1940s).
 The Court Reporting Branch, District Courts and Parliamentary Library moved in during the 1950s.
 Fibro-lined courtrooms were created within the former Coining Factory for use by them.

-In the 1930s with increasing use of the motor car, and demand for parking spaces, the Mint's Macquarie Street gates were removed, a common fate for the gates of public buildings at the time.
-They were eventually acquired by Barker College at Hornsby in 1937 following the efforts of its Council Chairman, Sir John Butters.
+In the 1930s, with increasing use of the motor car, and demand for parking spaces, the Mint's Macquarie Street gates were removed, a common fate for the gates of public buildings at the time.
+They were eventually acquired by Barker College at Hornsby in 1937 following the efforts of its Council chairman, Sir John Butters.
 This was not the first time a school had acquired significant city gates: St. Joseph's College at Hunters Hill had bought the Sydney Town Hall gates and fencing when they became redundant with construction of Town Hall Railway Station.
-Restoration of the buildings, announced in 1975, were undertaken in 1977-79, with the intended purpose of utilising at least the Mint as a Museum.
+Restoration of the buildings, announced in 1975, were undertaken in 1977–79, with the intended purpose of using at least the Mint as a Museum.
 In 1982 the Mint opened as a branch of the Museum of Applied Arts and Sciences.

-In 1998 ownership of the site was transferred to the Historic Houses Trust, who continued to operate a small museum, plus a cafe.
+In 1998, ownership of the site was transferred to the Historic Houses Trust, who continued to operate a small museum, plus a café.
 In 2004 restoration and construction was undertaken to enable the HHT to use the site as a Head Office.
 The former Coining Factory was sympathetically remodelled into offices and the Superintendent's Office to hold the Caroline Simpson Library and Research Collection.
 A new theatrette and foyer were also added.
 The work was overseen by architect Richard Francis-Jones, of FJMT Architects; Clive Lucas Stapleton and Partners as conservation architects and Godden Mackay Logan as archaeologists.
 In July 2016 the Mint celebrated its 200th anniversary of continuous civic function with a symposium "A future for the past" as part of a programme of events.